29 Totally Flexible Ways to Make Money in College Without Dropping Classes

 Because it’s simple to switch between apps, many Lyft drivers also sign up with Uber.

-As a driver partner with Uber, you are an independent contractor.
-You create your own schedule and drive as much or as little as you want.
+As a partner driver with Uber, you’re an independent contractor.
+You create your own schedule and work as much or as little as you want.

 If you want to give Uber a try here are a few of the things to keep in mind: You must be at least 21 years old, have at least one year of licensed driving experience in the U.S. (three years if you are under 23 years old), have a valid US driver’s license and pass a background check.